ivarsaris/Kaohsiung-tourist-website/README.md

 ### Design

+**1. strategy**
+This website is for tourists who like to explore the lesser known destinations.
+Koahsiung is an, in my opinion, underrated city.
+The goal of the website is to introduce all Kaohsiung has to offer in terms of tourist attraction, activities, culture, nature, food.
+As well as offering types of accommodation and various transportation methods to get to Kaohsiung.

+**2. scope**
+In order to achieve this goal, the following sections will be included in the webpage;
+* Introduction; To introduce the city.
+* Things to do; Interesting activities and where to find them.
+* Foods to eat; Local foods explained and where to eat them.
+* Places to stay; Types of accommodation.
+* How to get there; Transportation methods to get to Kaohsiung explained.
+* Your custom tailored holiday; Possibility to get a custom tailored holiday send to you.

+**3. structure**
+The sections contain the following content
+* Introduction; A background picture with a slogan in a box on top of the image.
+Under the image a welcome text and introduction to Kaohsiung.
+* Things to do; A Google Maps integration with markers on the map showing where all the activities are.
+On the side is a list of all the activities. when an activity is clicked, an introduction appears.
+* foods to eat; Four sections, each with a local food.
+The background is an image of the food. when the image is hovered, a description of the food appears.
+Under the picture is a dropdown list. when this is clicked, reccommenden restaurants and their address appears.

+**4. Skeleton**
+The user will navigate through the page via a smooth scrolling navbar which is fixed to the top of the screen.
+Each section has an anchor where the nav item links to.

+Each section has its own background- and text colour.
+Each section consists of several colums.
+On large screens, the colums are displayed next to each other.
+On small screens, they are stacked on top of each other so the content doesn't become too small to read.

+**5. Surface**
-In terms of design, I got inspiration from several (tourist)websites that I visited.
+In terms of visual design, I got inspiration from several (tourist)websites that I visited.
 I created a single page website because this makes it convenient for the visitor, to have all information together on one page.
 I used two text and background color combinations, white(#FFFFFF) text on a blue/gray(#7a93b2) background, and dark gray(#343a40) text on a white background.
 The section alternate between the two combinations.
 The navbar and footer have light gray (#A0A0A0) text on a dark gray background.
 The font Helvetica has been used throughout the website.

 ### Mockup